loveforweb/TwitterWebApp/README.md

 Twitter Trends App.

-Select a country to display the top trends ans tweets - Uses the Twitter API
+Select a country to display the top trends and tweets - Uses the Twitter API